firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-20-change-comes-unevenly-protecting-trans-rights-with-the-yes-on-3-campaign.md

 But it did pass.
 We did win.
 The law stays the same.
 And two-thirds support is pretty damn good—not that it makes the one-third of voters who voted no any better, but hopefully it's enough to make other states not even try to pull this kind of thing.
 Losing, or winning by a narrow margin, would have sent a clear message country-wide that not even Massachusetts cared that much about trans people.
 (I have personal quibbles with Massachusetts setting itself up as the arbiter and bellwether of progressiveness, see above about Minnesota having these particular protections since 1993, but MA has succeeded hugely in being looked to as that bellwether.)

 When my friends and I finally decided enough districts had reported, we toasted our success with mead and tea.
 We and our other friends and all the other Massachusetts trans people and nonbinary people—and anyone else whose presentation isn't easily parsable into a binary cis gender rubric—would stay a little more safe, at least in some ways, at least for now.
-I'm not going to say we won forever or that our success changes everything, it sucks that any of us even have to do any of this in the first place, but it is an important step in the right direction.
+I'm not going to say we won forever or that our success changes everything — it sucks that any of us even have to do any of this in the first place — but it is an important step in the right direction.

 And we'll keep doing this, as much and as often as we need to.